krislagraff/get_pp/README.md

 ##Depth

 You can specify the depth for hierarchical results.
-Simply add `depth=0` to show no children.  `depth=` for immediate children, and so on.
+Simply add `depth=0` to show no children.  `depth=1` for immediate children, and so on.

 ##Templates